arongeerts/aws-devops-exercises/cloudformation/exercise4/README.md

 You can check whether your solution is correct by checking the AWS console to see if your bucket was created.
 Your outputs should be visible in the CloudFormation console.
+You can also query them using:
+`aws cloudformation describe-stacks --stack-name exercise4`